ENSE271Feedbackers/sscf_repo/README.md

 # SSCF Project
-`(Vital Signs) is an associated project with South Saskatchewan Community Foundation (SSCF) and o	Nonprofit and Voluntary Sector Studies Network, Luther College (NVSSN)`
+`(Vital Signs) is an associated project with South Saskatchewan Community Foundation (SSCF) and Nonprofit and Voluntary Sector Studies Network, Luther College (NVSSN)`

 ---